Posted: Saturday, Feb 22nd, 2020

 What to do in Ventura on a Rainy Day

-Yes, in a land of roughly 300 days of sunshine a year rain in Ventura is only slightly more common than agreement in politics.
+Yes, in a land of roughly 300 days of sunshine a year rain in Ventura is only slightly more common than finding a four-leaf clover.
 But it does rain in Ventura.
-When it does, see it as the locals do — the rare chance to do something a little bit different before the next bout of eternal sunshine…
+When it does, see it as the locals do: the rare chance to do something a little bit different before the next bout of eternal sunshine…

-• Learn about Ventura’s fascinating history at the San Buenaventura Mission and the Museum of Ventura County.
+Learn about Ventura’s fascinating history at the San Buenaventura Mission and the Museum of Ventura County.
+The mission is the ninth and final mission in California — there’s a lot to learn!

-• Make it a shopping day.
+Or make it a shopping day.
 Our downtown stores are conveniently scrunched together (many with awnings), so you can hop, skip, and dash between them.
-Leisurely browse for unique gifts at locally owned boutiques like Passport Habits, Kariella and Betty Belts, and — we’re a thrift store bonanza — sort through amazing bargains at consignment stores like the Coalition Thrift Store and Jacqueline Jarrot Treasure Chest Thrift Store.
+Leisurely browse for unique gifts at locally owned boutiques like Passport Habits, Plum Boutique, and Betty Belts, and — we’re a thrift store bonanza — sort through amazing bargains at consignment stores like the Coalition Thrift Store.
 Linger at Buffalo Exchange, a buy and sell paradise.

-• Read a good book.
-Stacks and stacks (and stacks) of great books — at ridiculously low prices — at Bank of Books.
+Read a good book.
+Stacks and stacks (and stacks) of great books can be found at Timbre Books.

-• Make it an art day.
-Enjoy the downtown arts scene at Latitudes Fine Art Gallery, Vita Arts, Fox Fine Jewelry, and others.
+You could also make it an art day.
+Enjoy the downtown arts scene at Latitudes Fine Art Gallery, Vita Arts, Bell Arts Factory, and others.

-• Make it a movie day.
+Make it a movie day.
 Catch a movie at Century 10 Downtown Theater.
-Comfortable recliner seats and they serve beer and wine.
+Comfortable recliner seats, plus they serve beer and wine.

 Anywhere with a romantic view (but here’s a good one)